Skip to content

 Step 9

 10. Check the box next to Set hostname and enter a hostname for the device to appear as on the network.
 In this example, node63001 is used.
-Unless you have another naming convention for AllStarLink nodes, use the nodeNNNNN format.
+Unless you have another naming convention for AllStarLink nodes, use the nodeNNNNN format

 11. Check the box next to Set username and password and enter a username and password.
-It is recommended to set the username to 'asl' if you have no strong feeling about the username.
+It is recommended to set the username to asl if you have no strong feeling about the username.
 Choose a good password and record the password somewhere safe.
 NOTE: There is NO DEFAULT USER for the image.
-Failure to set an account will require a reimage of the SD card with the proper settings.
+Failure to set an account will require a re-image of the SD card with the proper settings

-14. Click SAVE in "OS Customisation".
+14. Click SAVE in "OS Customization"

-15. Click YES for "Use OS customisation?"
+15. Click YES for "Use OS customization?"

-16. Click YES to continue to write the image to the SD card.
+16. Click YES to continue to write the image to the SD card

 Step 16

-17. Depending on the speed of the computer and the type of SD card one will have time for a beverage of their choice.
+17. Depending on the speed of the computer and the type of SD card, one will have time for a beverage of their choice.
 When the write is complete, eject the card, remove the card from computer and insert it into the Pi.
 If using a USB adapter for the SD card, remove the SD card from the adapter and insert the card into the Pi.
-The Pi will not use the SD card in the USB adapter.
+The Pi will not use the SD card in the USB adapter

 18. Power on the Pi.
 Wait approximately 2 to 5 minutes for the Pi to boot and perform the various first boot tasks.
 Depending on the type of a Pi board used, this process could be lengthy.
 If there is a screen connected to the Pi, it will be noted that Pi will reboot several times.
-This is normal and expected.
+This is normal and expected

-19. (Optional) Network connectivity may be tested using the command to ping the hostname set in step 10.
-For example, if the hostname set was "node63001" then do ping -4 node63001.local from a command prompt or PowerShell window.
-When you get a response, the host is connected to the network.
+19. (Optional) Network connectivity may be tested using the command to ping the hostname set in Step 10.
+For example, if the hostname set was node63001 then do ping -4 node63001.local from a command prompt or PowerShell window.
+When you get a response, the host is connected to the network

 Step 19

 20. Open the browser on your computer and navigate to https://nodeNNNNN.local.
 In this example the name was node63001 then one would enter https://node63001.local.
 Your Pi and your computer must be on the same LAN for this to work.
 Use the IP address rather than the hostname if the Pi is on a remote network or the hostname is unreachable.
-Depending on your network and browser, one may have to enter the name several times until the page displayed.
+Depending on your network and browser, one may have to enter the name several times until the page is displayed.
 The first connection will report a message that "Your connection isn't private".
 For the Pi appliance, this is acceptable.
 Click on Advanced and then Continue to node63001.local (unsafe).
-This only must be done the first time.
+This only must be done the first time

 Step 20

 21. The AllStarLink Launchpad will appear.
 Clicking on Web Admin Portal will take one to the web-based administration portal that includes a web-based SSH client for using asl-menu and other commands.
 Clicking on Node Links will take one to the Allmon3 interface.
-Clicking on ASL Manual will take one to the top of this manual.
+Clicking on ASL Manual will take one to the top of this manual

 Step 21

 22. To setup the new node, click on Web Admin Portal.
-Similar to step 20, click Advanced and Continue to node63001.local (unsafe) to see the logon box.This only must be done the first time.
+Similar to Step 20, click Advanced and Continue to node63001.local (unsafe) to see the logon box.
+This only must be done the first time.
 Enter the username and password configured during the imaging process above.
 Click Log in

 Step 22